falco442/JoomlaCake/README.md

 If you want to change the global database configuration, you can edit `app/Config/database.php` and add another configuration, using the variable `$useDbConfig` in your models.

+## How it works

 # Login

 The login is already provided, as the user->index function.
 You can execute your login either from your Joomla site (and after visite `http://your-joomla-site/your-cake-dir`) or from your CakePHP application.
 Both method work.

+# Programming

+You can program as you want, like it was a simple CakePHP application, with all MVC you want.

 # Notes